|

 On February 29, Brad went in for an aortic valve replacement.
 Brad’s surgeon was Dr. John Oswalt from Austin, Texas.
 Like me, Brad had a bicuspid aortic valve with an erosion due to endocarditis.
 Over time, the endocarditis had severely compromised the integrity of the aortic valve.

 As for Brad’s surgical option, he selected the Ross Procedure.
 Given the unique nature of this surgical innovation (also known as the “Switch” procedure), the odds are good but never 100% that the patient’s own pulmonary valve will be in good enough shape to perform in the aortic position.
-You can learn more about the Ross Procedure Surgery here.
+You can learn more about the Ross Procedure by clicking here.

 Brad Mueller - Ross Procedure Patient Of John Oswalt